The BFF Digital Libraries

 Five times these parallel words were used in Isaiah alone including this one (1:21, 26; 11:5, 16:5, 26:2).
 Righteousness characterizes living by God’s righteous principles here on earth.
 He would always do what was right and benefited mankind.
 Faithfulness is the commitment to the truth of God.
 He is utterly true to what God has promised.

 Those filled with God’s Spirit will be men of righteousness and faithfulness.
 God’s Word will dictate their actions, decisions and words rather than the spirit of the world.
-We see this so clearly in Christ’s life as well as those who have been near Him.
+We see this so clearly in Christ’s life and those who have been near Him.

 We might ask why other attributes were not mentioned.
-One could speculate, but it seems that these two characteristics are meant to summarize the essential qualities upon which all other qualities are built.
+One could speculate, but these two characteristics seem to summarize the essential qualities upon which all other qualities are built.
 Righteousness speaks of God’s standards; faithfulness speaks of integrity before God.

 These are the qualities that a good society is built upon.
 Many need to use force to compel the nation to conform.
 But here, God’s Spirit conforms people to the ways of God, that is, the kingdom of God.